§ 1 Playing rules

 Random controls of team list will be carried out.

-All team officials (maximum 6) must be indicated with their names on the team list.
-Only these officials are allowed to be in the technical area.
 If there are no markings for the technical area it is an area of 8 meters along the sideline where the substitutes are located.

 8.2 Players uniforms

 All team shirts must be numbered, and the numbers must correspond to the numbers on the team list.